How to Book a Same-Day Private GP Appointment in London

 Common signs include fatigue and weakness, pale or jaundiced skin, shortness of breath and dizziness, tingling or numbness (especially in the hands and feet), difficulty walking, balance problems, and clumsiness, Glossitis (inflamed tongue) and mouth ulcers, psychological symptoms (mood changes, irritability, and depression), cognitive difficulties, memory loss, and dementia-like symptoms.

 If you are experiencing any of these symptoms, it may be time to book an appointment and get those vitamin B12 and folate levels checked.
+Remember, approximately 6% of the UK population under 60 and 20% of those over 60 are estimated to have a vitamin B12 deficiency.
+This equates to roughly 4 million people across the UK.

 Here are several ways to ensure you get enough vitamin B12 and folate: